 See also: Wolves by Emily Gravett

-You could argue that in this story the white space symbolises absence — absence of punishment, or the ‘clean slate’ Millie enjoys in the eyes of her parents.
+I might try to persuade you that in this story the white space symbolises absence — absence of punishment, or the ‘clean slate’ Millie enjoys in the eyes of her parents.

 More practically, the white space juxtaposes scenes full of action — Millie’s messy bedroom, Millie’s wild backyard play.
 Millie is naughty, nothing happens.
 The graphic design echoes this story rhythm.